 1- Bad Habits

 Bad habits are only a factor for children.
 As we discussed above, the condition of pacifier teeth can develop into a permanent open.
-Of course, this is only if parents do not help the child leave the hairs causing the open bite before the permanent teeth come through.
+Of course, this is only if parents do not help the child leave the habits causing the open bite before the permanent teeth come through.
 We talk about this in detail in our pacifier teeth article.

 Some of these bad habits include using pacifiers past the age of 3-4 as well as thumb sucking.
 Children must leave those habits before their permanent teeth come through.